Ei WorapiWoman's Sarong

 The ei worapi may have been invented with the arrival of Christianity; it places all women on equal footing.
 The ikat motif on this cloth is called Bunga Lehu refers to the motif that was found on old batik head scarves.
 Before batiks were introduced to Savu, the men wrapped their heads in white woven cloth.

-Warp ikat, two panels stitched together and sewn as a tube, natural dyes.
-Ikat tied, dyed and woven by Tobo Mehe in Sabu, 2016.
+Warp ikat, two panels stiched together and sewn as a tube, commercial cotton, natural dyes.
+Ikat tied, dyed and woven in Sabu, 2016.

 166 x 62 cm / 65.5 x 24.5 in